 Galvin’s Brasserie de Luxe is close at hand, so would be our top choice.
 The excellent Kanpai is even closer, so fans of Japanese food should head there.
 Spirit of Thai and Jasmine are good Thai and Chinese options, respectively.

 One Square is an excellent spot for pre-theatre drinks as they have an excellent gin selection.
 It’s more of a post-theatre dining place, I’d reckon, and caters well for veggies and vegans.
-Street Bar does evening tapas, so is a good drinks and light meal option.

 The King’s Theatre isn’t too far up the road from the Traverse/Lyceum/Usher Hall cluster, so some of the same choices apply for it, too.
 It’s home to Edinburgh’s premier panto, as well as a number of touring theatre productions; think Nigel Havers and Liza Goddard.